Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: A new approach to active learning

 where $U$ is the input user relevance score, $U_{\rm max}$ is the maximum possible user score which by default is set to $U_{\rm max} = 5$ for \astronomaly and $\epsilon_1 = 0.1, \epsilon_2 = 0.85$ are normalisation constants.

 This achieves our stated goals above.
 When either $\delta \gg 1$ or $U$ is close to $U_{max}$, $\tanh \rightarrow 1$ and we revert to the raw anomaly score, either because of lack of nearby human scores ($\delta \gg 1$) or because of high human scores.
 On the other hand, if $\delta$ is small and $U$ is low, the raw anomaly score is suppressed by the $\tanh$ part of the above equation, which downweights the overall score.
-Of course, we could amplify the effect of human scores by adding additional hyperparameters, most noticeably a width parameter for $\tanh$, which we do not include here.
+Of course, we could amplify the effect of human scores by adding additional hyperparameters, most noticeably a width parameter for $\tanh$, which we do not include here. \ml{Additionally, there is no special reason why $\tanh$ should be used in place of another function with similar properties, such as a sigmoid.
+The normalisation constants $\epsilon_1$ and $\epsilon_2$ were chosen to give stable numerics for the full range of possible user scores, since arctanh diverges for arguments of unity. $U$ is chosen to be an integer purely to align with the user interface as humans are most comfortable assigning scores as integers.}